White Sox vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jordan Montgomery gets the nod for the St. Louis Cardinals on Friday at Guaranteed Rate Field against Eloy Jimenez and the Chicago White Sox.
-First pitch is at 8:10 PM ET for the first game of a three-game series.
+Luis Robert and the Chicago White Sox will meet Paul Goldschmidt and the St. Louis Cardinals on Saturday at Guaranteed Rate Field, at 2:10 PM ET.

-The White Sox are the favorite in this one, at -110, while the underdog Cardinals have -110 odds to play spoiler.
-The total is 8.5 runs for the contest.
+Bookmakers list the White Sox as -115 favorites on the moneyline, while giving the underdog Cardinals -105 moneyline odds to win.
+The over/under is 8 runs for this matchup.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.